A default system with overspilling contagion: Interacting intensities and overspilling contagion

-We begin with a filtered probability space $(\Omega,\G,\FF=(\F_t)_{t\geq 0},\P^0)$ and $\FF$ adapted and increasing process $\Gamma=(\Gamma (k), k\in\N)$, with $\Gamma_0=0$ a.s. and $\lim_{t\to \infty} \Gamma_t=+\infty$ a.s..
 We assume the probability space supports a sequence of random variables $e(k)$, $k\in\N$ which are i.i.d. with exponential distribution with parameter $1$, and which are independent of $\F_\infty$.
-We define: The process $\Gamma$ is known as the hazard process in the credit risk literature (see \cite{elliotjeanbyor}, \cite{jenbrutk1}, \cite{coculescunikeghbali}); it synthesises all the necessary information about the default time; the compensator process of the default time can be computed starting from the hazard process, as we shall see in a moment.
+We define: The process $\mathbf \Gamma$ is known as the hazard process in the credit risk literature (see \cite{elliotjeanbyor}, \cite{jenbrutk1}, \cite{coculescunikeghbali}); it synthesises all the necessary information about the default time; the compensator process of the default time can be computed starting from the hazard process, as we shall see in a moment.